Electric HTTP API (1.1.14)

 The offset in the shape stream.
 This is like a cursor that specifies the position in the shape log to request data from.

-Note that when offset is not -1 then you must also provide a shape_id.
+Note that when offset is not -1 or now then you must also provide the shape's handle.

 live